matrix-org/synapse/docs/usage/configuration/user_authentication/refresh_tokens.md

 ## Background and motivation

-Synapse users' sessions are identified by **access tokens**; access tokens are issued to users on login and the access token is then used to identify the user and device making subsequent requests.
+Synapse users' sessions are identified by **access tokens**; access tokens are issued to users on login.
+Each session gets a unique access token which identifies it; the access token must be kept secret as it grants access to the user's account.

 Traditionally, these access tokens were eternally valid (at least until the user explicitly chose to log out).